spraakbanken/swell-project/Normalization_guidelines.md

 The purpose of normalization is twofold:

 1. To render the text in a version which is amenable to automatic annotation using a standard linguistic analysis pipeline.
-(For Swedish, such a pipeline is [efselab](https://github.com/robertostling/efselab).)
+(For Swedish, such a pipeline is [efselab](https://github.com/robertostling/efselab) or [Sparv](https://spraakbanken.gu.se/verktyg/sparv).
+The SweLL data is currently processed with the Sparv-pipeline.
+It is possible to re-annotate later with other pipelines.)

 2. To obtain a separate, explicit representation of the corrections (that is, the target hypotheses).
 Such a representation is highly useful by allowing for many new types of search of the corpus.